puppetlabs/puppet-docs/source/pe/2.5/install_basic.markdown

 ### The Puppet Master Role

 In most deployments, this role should be installed on **one node;** installing multiple puppet masters requires additional configuration.
 The puppet master must be a robust, dedicated server; see the [system requirements](./install_system_requirements.html) for more detail.
-The puppet master server:
+The puppet master server can:

-* Compiles and serves configuration catalogs to puppet agent nodes.
+* Compile and serve configuration catalogs to puppet agent nodes.
-* Routes MCollective messages through its ActiveMQ server.
+* Route MCollective messages through its ActiveMQ server.
-* Can issue valid MCollective commands (from an administrator logged in as the `peadmin` user).
+* Issue valid MCollective commands (from an administrator logged in as the `peadmin` user).

 ### The Console Role

 This role should be installed on **one node.** It should usually run on its own dedicated server, but can also run on the same server as the puppet master.
-The console server:
+The console server can:

-* Serves the console web interface, with which administrators can directly edit resources on nodes, trigger immediate Puppet runs, group and assign classes to nodes, view reports and graphs, view inventory information, approve and reject audited changes, and invoke MCollective agent actions.
+* Serve the console web interface, with which administrators can directly edit resources on nodes, trigger immediate Puppet runs, group and assign classes to nodes, view reports and graphs, view inventory information, approve and reject audited changes, and invoke MCollective agent actions.
-* Collects reports from and serves node information to the puppet master.
+* Collect reports from, and serve node information to the puppet master.

 ### The Cloud Provisioner Role